 Vehicle standards FMVSS No. 121, anti-lock brake system requires all trailers with air brake systems to have ABS after March 1, 1998.
 Each trailer (including a trailer converter dolly) shall be equipped with an anti-lock brake system that controls the wheels of at least one axle of the trailer.
-Wheels on other axles of the trailer may be indirectly controlled by the anti-lock brake system.

-NHTSA Docket 92-29; notice 11 published September 23, 1996 specifies the ABS warning light be mounted near the rear of the left side of the trailer (See Figure 3-10.)
+NHTSA Docket 92-29; notice 11 published September 23, 1996 specifies the ABS warning light be mounted near the rear of the left side of the trailer (See Figure 3-12.)

-- decal or lens marking with ABS to identify the lamp - the lamp must illuminate one time whenever power is supplied to the ABS.
+- · decal or lens marking with ABS to identify the lamp - the lamp must illuminate one time whenever power is supplied to the ABS.
 At any time the light remains on when power is supplied there is a malfunction to the system.

 The ABS used on the semitrailer is a commercial unit.
 Single axle trailers use a two sensor, one modulator system.
 Tandem and triple axle semitrailers use a four sensor, two modulator system.
-Sensors are located at each hub of the front and rear axles, and each modulator controls one side of the trailer.
+Sensors are located at each hub of the axle, and each modulator controls one side of the trailer.